GooldenApple/vvs-nordstrom/README.md

 ## User Experience (UX)

+### Project Purpose

+The purpose of this project is to provide **Nordströms VVS** with a professional and accessible online presence that supports both the company's goals and the needs of its users.

+- **Business goals:** Increase visibility of the company, clearly present offered services, and make it easy for potential customers to get in contact.
+- **User goals:** Quickly understand what the company does, easily find contact information, and view examples of past work for reassurance and trust.

+The website therefore acts as both a **marketing tool** and a **practical communication channel**, ensuring customers can move smoothly from discovering the company to making an inquiry.

 ### UX Decisions

 - The layout is fully responsive, optimized for mobile, tablet, and desktop to ensure a great user experience on all devices.